sc-mitton/Ledget/README.md

 ## Introduction

 Ledget was started from frustration with the choice of personal budgeting apps.
 Almost all had cluttered and confusing user interfaces, only a portion would automatically import data from financial institutions, and many wouldn't offer the simplicity that should come with a great user experience.
-So, ledget was born to do the job right.

 ## Tech Stack